MrLucyfer/neuralnet/README.md

 # Toy Neural Net
-Writing a nn from 0 to hero
+Writing a nn from scratch